 Wow!
-I can’t believe it’s been almost a year since I originally wrote this blog!
-My little “big” boy Lenny will now be going into Grade 1 in just over a weeks time and I just know I will feel emotional on his first day back!
+I can’t believe it’s been almost two years since I originally wrote this blog!
+My little “big” boy Lenny will now be going into Grade 2 this week and I just know I will feel emotional on his first day back!

 Do you have a prep starting this year?
 Well, here are my “First Day of Prep” survival tips to ensure your morning, whether their first day be tomorrow or next week, starts off happy and stress free for the both of you!
 Especially if you have a temperamental child!